Comtec Racing: History

 In 2009, still pursuing the Renault 3.5 world series Jon Lancaster led the team.
 He gained a pole position and one win after joining the championship halfway.
 The other seat changed between Anton Nebylitskiy, Harald Schlegelmilch, Alexandre Marsoin, John Martin, Max Chilton and Alberto Valerio.

 In 2010 the team was led by Stefano Coletti and finished 5th.
 Greg Mansell was the team's other driver.

 In 2011, Comtec signed rookies Daniel Mckenzie and Daniël de Jong.
 New Zealander Chris Van Der Drift tested the car to help the two Daniels in there quest to improve. but to little effect, just 2 points in the teams championship was all they could muster.

 For 2012 Comtec Signed Nick Yelloly and Vittorio Ghirelli.
 Nick scored 2 wins for the team on his way to a creditable 5th-place finish overall in the championship.
 Vittorio endured a long learning curve but showed improvement with good drives ending with 5 points for the season.

 2013 saw the team rebranded to SMP Racing by Comtec and the promotion of Phil Blow to team manager.
 Series veteran Daniil Move has signed for the season and will be partnered by Lucas Foresti.

-The team has also just announced a partnership with Virtuosi Racing with an entry into Auto GP for Venezuelan Roberto La Rocca with a view to entering 2 cars in 2014 alongside their assault on the World Series By Renault.
+The team a partnership with Virtuosi Racing with an entry into Auto GP for Venezuelan Roberto La Rocca with a view to entering 2 cars in 2014 alongside their assault on the World Series By Renault.
 At the first race in Auto GP Roberto La Rocca scored a creditable 8th-place finish which meant starting from pole for the 2nd race on a reverse grid.
 Roberto was running 5th before being pushed off, he went on to finish a creditable 7th.
 Better than the two drivers in the parent team Virtuosi Racing.

 The team was based close to the Snetterton Motor Racing Circuit in Norfolk.

 After 16 years of racing Comtec Racing closed its doors for the last time in 2017.
-Fond memories of ups and downs have been made for mechanics, engineers, drivers and other staff for sure.